- Additional Positions at AU

 - Economic Stagnation in the United States: Underlying Causes and Global Consequences.
 Keynote speech, 10th Economic Forum, Fundacao Getulio Vargas, Sao Paulo, Brazil, October 2013.
-Draft of November 14, 2013, for inclusion in a conference volume to be published by the FGV.
+Forthcoming in the Brazilian Journal of Political Economy.

 - "Trade Liberalization and the Balance of Payments Constraint with Intermediate Imports: The Case of Mexico Revisited," Structural Change and Economic Dynamics, vol. 25, no. 1 (June 2013), pp. 33-47.